Covivo/mobicoop/docs/README.md

 - Windows does not have a prebuild make , install one of this [two possibilities](http://stat545.com/automation02_windows.html)

+### ℹ️ What are the hardware requirements needed to run an instance of Mobicoop-platform ?

+The instance of Mobicoop-platform itself doesn't need a tremendous server configuration : our test instance runs on a (very) small virtual machine with 2 vCores @3Ghz, 7Go of RAM and 50Go SSD !

+Of course you will need more hardware requirements if you think your instance will be very used; in this case 250Go SSD, 8 cores and 16Go RAM would be a good configuration, especially if you need to make mass matching.

+On the other hand, the platform needs information coming from a geographic information system (GIS), which can be VERY needy !
+For example, the GIS we use for our platform is a dedicated server with 8 Xeon CPU @2.40Ghz, 64go RAM and 2To HD.

 # 🎉Welcome to Mobicoop's contributing program !🎉